sous-chefs/vagrant/README.md

 vagrant Cookbook
 ================

-Installs vagrant and manages vagrant plugins w/ a custom resource.
+Installs Vagrant 1.1+ and manages vagrant plugins w/ a custom resource.

 * Vagrant: http://www.vagrantup.com/

+This cookbook is not intended to be used for vagrant "1.0" (gem install) versions.
+A recipe is provided for removing the gem, see __Recipes__.

 Requirements
 ------------